workshops-de/spring-boot-slides/README.md

 2. Enable sync for the course
 3. The platform will automatically import lessons and tasks

+## 🔄 Template Sync

+This repository automatically syncs with the [workshop-slides-template](https://github.com/workshops-de/workshop-slides-template) to receive updates:

+- **Automatic Sync**: Runs every Monday at 3 AM UTC
+- **Manual Sync**: Available via GitHub Actions
+- **Protected Content**: Your lessons and custom content are protected from being overwritten

+For more details, see [Template Sync Documentation](.github/TEMPLATE_SYNC.md).

 ## 🎨 Customization

 ### Theme